Includes status Indians, non-status Indians, Métis, Inuit, and anyone who identifies as Aboriginal (thinks of themselves

 A longer-term emergency shelter providing a safe place to live and other help for women who've been abused, with or without children.

 When both parties and their witnesses appear before a judge and give their evidence under oath and out loud.
-They are then cross-examined by the other party or by his or her lawyer.
+They are then cross-examined by the other party or by their lawyer.
 A trial results in a final decision by a judge.

 When no response is filed or the spouses apply for the divorce together by filing a Notice of Joint Family Claim.
 It's how to get a divorce when the parties agree about the divorce and related issues (for example, parenting, support, and property division).
 May be called either undefended or uncontested divorce.

 Circumstances that show the amount of child support under the child support guidelines is too high or low.
 Must create "undue" (exceptional, excessive, or disproportionate) difficulty for the person making the claim.